joshuaadu/journal-cli/README.md

   - Get a Single Entry: **GET /entries/{id}** - Retrieves a specific entry by its unique id.
   - Update an Entry: **PUT /entries/{id}** - Updates the title and/or content of a specific entry.
   - Delete an Entry: **DELETE /entries/{id}** - Removes a specific entry by its id.

+## Web Pages
+1. **Home Page**: Displays a list of all journal entries.
+Each entry can be clicked to view more details or updated.
+New entries can also be created from this page.
+2. **Add New Entry Page**: A form where users can enter the title and content for a new journal entry.
+After submission, the new entry is added to the database and the user is redirected to the home page.
+3. **View Entry Page**: Shows the details of a single journal entry.

+[//]: # (4.
+From this page, users can edit the entry or delete it.)

 ## Example requests
 ```shell